 For our students to flourish academically and in all areas of their lives, it's important that they are happy and enjoy being at school.
 Their safety and physical and mental wellbeing are of paramount importance to us.

-We encourage any student who feels unsafe to confide in a trusted adult or contact the College's Child Safety Officers, Mr Maurice Di Muzio and Ms Leonie Farrugia (pictured below), in person or by email: email@example.com
+We encourage any student who feels unsafe to confide in a trusted adult or contact the College's Child Safety Officers, Mr Maurice Di Muzio, Ms Leonie Farrugia and Mr Dick Morriss (pictured below), in person or by email: firstname.lastname@example.org

 The College has counsellors (including psychologists) who are available to help students and their families.
 Our wellbeing team includes a paediatric occupational therapist, an educational psychologist and speech pathologist who are available for consultations, which may be eligible for Medicare rebates.
 Click here to discover their specialised skills.

 There are some terrific online and phone resources if you need help and advice.
 Click here to check them out.

 A well-recognised threat to wellbeing is the effect of bullying, and our anti-bullying initiatives are consistent with current approaches to promote positive mental health and flourishing in young people.